IsabelVD1/git-github.com-IsabelVD1-sdb-mar-2023-unit-01/git-notes.md

 ## Github
 1. Create a repository and give it a unique name.
 Ex> sbd-mar-2023-unit-1
 2. Copy the last option and paste "push an existing respository..." into terminal.

+# Already have a repo or github repo and you want to update with changes.
+1. `git add .`
+2. `git status` - \to verify(optional)
+3. `git commit -m "ADD NEW MESSAGE HERE"` - Ex " added syling" or fixed bug"
+4. `git push origin main`